Core Loan Details

 Taking a home loan is one of the biggest financial commitments most people make.
 A typical 20 or 30-year home loan means you might end up paying more in pure interest than the actual cost of the property itself.
 However, with a smart home loan prepayment strategy, you can take control of your debt, shave years off your loan tenure, and save a massive amount of money.

 Our EarlyPay Strategist tool is designed to help you visualize the mathematics of debt.
 By simply allocating your annual bonus or making a small extra monthly payment toward your principal, the power of compound interest works in your favor.
+This calculator supports home loans, auto loans, and personal loans, allowing you to model complex real-world scenarios including phase disbursements, floating interest rates, and balance transfers.

 The Big Dilemma: Reduce EMI vs. Reduce Tenure